-In That Order Taxes and Market Results March 2024
+In That Order Taxes And Market Results March 2024

 Taxpayers invest about 13 hours preparing their tax returns, according to the IRS’s instructions for Form 1040.